FAQ - Frequently Asked Questions about your Centre County United Way

 Are United Way agencies just for the poor?

 NO. Monies contributed to CCUW are distributed where they will do the most good for the entire community.
 Partner agencies’ services are aimed at helping all people, no matter what their income level.
 Perhaps you, a member in your family, or one of your neighbors or co-workers have benefited from the services provided with CCUW funding.
-CCUW funds agencies that provide day care to children of working parents, health and safety courses, adoption services, and youth leadership prograLUms, in addition to emergency services like food and shelter.
+CCUW funds agencies that provide day care to children of working parents, health and safety courses, adoption services, and youth leadership programs, in addition to emergency services like food and shelter.